What is a Contemporary Interior Design?

 4. Vintage Maximalist @ Compassvale Crescent

-This apartment, designed by Space Factor, takes on a more maximalist approach in terms of designing.
+This apartment, designed by Space Factor, takes on a more maximalist approach in terms of design.
 With many unique pieces of furniture each telling its own story, this home captures the essence of contemporary interior design – an amalgamation of different styles.

 Nestled in the study room is a cosy reading corner, with wood cabinetry built around it to maximise storage options.
 The quality wood material makes this cosy reading nook the most relaxing corner of the house.

 The signature grey cabinets and beautiful marble floors foreground the kitchen’s modernity.
 The lighter tones of the room take a backseat, allowing the modern artisan chandelier to take centre stage.

 Relevant Article: Home Decoration Cost Guide In Singapore

 Fifth Avenue Interior Design takes an impressive approach to renovating this apartment by combining modern inspiration with an industrial look to create a cohesive contemporary aesthetic.
 Despite its meek pastel scheme, the living room leaves an impression, where the dark-coloured furniture synergises with the decadent gold rims.

 As for the bedroom, the homeowners wanted a more minimalistic concept, where the uniform grey soothes the eyes and the mind.
 The undisrupted outlines of this space promise a restful night of sleep.

 Paying attention to small details can be a game-changer to the overall aesthetic of your home.
 There is an effortless charm in matching the hexagonal marble wall tiles with the cabinet knobs in the bathroom.

 The kitchen cabinets use the same gold hexagonal fittings, which tie into the home’s contemporary design style.
 Marble makes a lovely choice for all surface types when elevating the voguish vibes of your interior.